Aliases for DYNC1H1 Gene

 GeneCards Summary for DYNC1H1 Gene

 DYNC1H1 (Dynein Cytoplasmic 1 Heavy Chain 1) is a Protein Coding gene.
 Diseases associated with DYNC1H1 include Spinal Muscular Atrophy, Lower Extremity-Predominant, 1, Autosomal Dominant and Charcot-Marie-Tooth Disease, Axonal, Type 2O.
-Among its related pathways are Regulation of degradation of deltaF508 CFTR in CF and Metabolism of proteins.
+Among its related pathways are Cell cycle_Spindle assembly and chromosome separation and Organelle biogenesis and maintenance.
 Gene Ontology (GO) annotations related to this gene include microtubule motor activity.
 An important paralog of this gene is DYNC2H1.

 UniProtKB/Swiss-Prot Summary for DYNC1H1 Gene